kunaagar/training-be-module-04/targeting-service-module/README.md

 # Backbase Training Exercises

-## Targeting Service Module
+## Portal Backend - Module 4: Custom Targeting Collector

+This exercise is part of [Module 4: Targeting](https://github.com/Backbase/training-be-module-04/tree/code-migration)

 In this module we will create a custom targeting collector and see the power of CXP's targeting capability.

 This is a custom targeting module which can be plugged in to your portal setup.
 Once integrated, this targeting collector will fetch the date of birth of the logged in user via the Training Server.
 It calculates the age and you can target your content based on the age/segment.

+### Prerequisites

+You need to have a player management service before performing this excerise.
+Follow the instructions that can be found here [Enterprise Integration Module](https://github.com/Backbase/training-be-module-01/tree/code-migration/enterprise-integration-module)

 ### Installation & Configuration